linhaowei1/HMC/README.md

 In this step, we use a DeBERTa model to extract features from passage blocks.
 We use the same context pooling method from DeBERTa original paper [1].
 To aggregate the features of split blocks, a one-layer Bidirectional LSTM is applied to capture the temporal information of all blocks.
 Then the average pooling of the last hidden state of LSTM is used as the document feature.

 ### Step 3.
 Label Retrieve
-After get the representation of the entire document, we use the feature to retrieve its corresponding label.
+After obtaining the representation of the entire document, we use the feature to retrieve its corresponding label.
 The label set is organized as a hierarchical structure, for example, the first level contains labels *A,B,C,D* and the second level contains *A-a, A-b, A-c, B-a, B-b, C-a, C-b, C-c, C-d...*.
 We introduce an 'unknown' token to represent the terminal of label extension, for example, *A-unknown* means the sample has only the first level label *A* and we don't need to consider its second level label.

-To take the advantages of the label's name, which is meaningful, we don't use one-hot vector to represent each class.
-Instead, we use the inner-product similarity to get the logit of each class:
+To take the advantages of the label's name, which is meaningful, we don't use one-hot vectors to represent each class.
+Instead, we use inner-product similarity to get the logit of each class:

 $$logit(y|x) = Model(x) \cdot DeBERTa(y)$$

-Then we decode the label from the first level to higher level, and stop when we meet the 'unknown' token.
+Then we decode the label from the first level to the higher levels, and stop when we meet the 'unknown' token.

 ## Sub-directories